|

 ABSTRACT

-the year 1918, Georgia
+In the year 1918, Georgia

 restored her independence from Russia.
 This became possible as a

-result of World War I and disintegration of the Russian Empire due to its failure
+result of World War I and disintegration of the Russian Empire due to its

-three years of independence, Georgia’s
+its three years of independence, Georgia’s moderate socialist

 faced a number of challenges that included involvement in military conflicts